sejnub/docker-beats/README.md

 # Build image
 Have a look for newer binaries at `https://beats-nightlies.s3.amazonaws.com/index.html?prefix=jenkins/` and then (with updated url's) do

-## load external sources into ~/docker-beats-1-sources
+## load foreign external sources into ~/docker-beats-1-sources

 ### clean up and prepare empty folder
     cd ~